WMVX (AM): History

 On April 1, 2017, following the launch of translator W255DA (98.9 FM), the station changed to a classic hits format branded as "Valley 98.9", with WCCM's talk format retained on the HD2 channel of W275BH as well as an Internet radio station.
 The call letters were concurrently changed to WMVX, swapping call letters with a sister station in Methuen, Massachusetts.
 "Valley 98.9" was dropped from WMVX's 1110 AM facility in August 2021, when Costa-Eagle moved the "Impacto" Spanish-language talk format back to the station from WCCM (1490 AM), which the company was in the process of selling.
-By 2025, when WMVX was cited by the FCC for transmitting an unmodulated carrier without any station identification, the station had resumed airing the "Valley 98.9" classic hits programming.
+By 2025, when WMVX was cited by the Federal Communications Commission for transmitting an unmodulated carrier without any station identification, the station had resumed airing the "Valley 98.9" classic hits programming.